Decolonize Your Reiki Practice

 50% Scholarships are available for anyone who otherwise would not be able to attend due to financial constraints.
 Contact me for details.

-In this self study course, I will share with you the principles of decolonization and how they apply to the practice and business of Reiki.
+Invest in this self-study course to learn the principles of decolonization and how they apply to the practice and business of Reiki.
 Together, let’s explore what it means to decolonize Reiki — honoring it’s Japanese origins, recognizing the impact of systemic oppression in spiritual communities and cultivating a new relationship with Reiki rooted in integrity, respect and inclusivity.

 What is Decolonization?